 In some instances, extra charges apply if the meetings go over time.
 However, only if overtime is regular and once a conversation has occurred to try to address the need for extra time.

-Do you schedule a 'learning/understanding' meeting with Council at the start of your engagement?
+Do you schedule a 'learning/understanding' meeting with the Board or Council at the start of your engagement?

-We absolutely meet with Council to establish processes and ensure we understand your needs.
+Absolutely, we meet with the Board or Council to establish processes and ensure we understand your needs.